 - General Electric Company, GE Research (Niskayuna, New York) will work to advance adaptive cyber-physical resilience for building control systems by employing a reinforcement learning-based adaptive model predictive control architecture to ensure safe and near-optimal closed-loop operation under all identified cyber-fault scenarios.

-- The University of Alabama (Tuscaloosa, Alabama) will seek to secure Grid-interactive Efficient Buildings (GEB) with a novel cyber-defense and resilient system (a real-time building platform with cyber-attack-immune capabilities) by pursuing multi-layer prevention, detection, and adaptation.
+- Texas A&M University (College Station, Texas) will seek to secure Grid-interactive Efficient Buildings (GEB) with a novel cyber-defense and resilient system (a real-time building platform with cyber-attack-immune capabilities) by pursuing multi-layer prevention, detection, and adaptation.

 - University of Central Florida (Orlando, Florida) will develop an integrated cyber-physical threat awareness, layered defense, and fault- and attack-tolerant control solution for building energy management systems using Security-Constrained Optimization and Security Risk Detection (BUILD-SOS).

 - Drexel University (Philadelphia, Pennsylvania) will produce publicly available, high-fidelity datasets that measure the holistic load flexibility performance of a suite of commonly used commercial building HVAC and thermal storage equipment.